 - Account Reconciliation.
 Your virtual bookkeeper can take your faxed, emailed, mailed or website-accessible account records and reconcile them to make sure everything is copacetic.

-- Bank Feeds.
+- Bank Fees.
 A bookkeeper can manage all of your transactions through your accounting system’s bank feed, including matching deposits for accounts receivable or outgoing transactions as payments against vendor bills, matching downloading transactions to existing transactions and adding those that haven’t yet populated, such as those generated outside of the accounting system – credit card or debit card transactions, EFT/ACH, and handwritten checks.

 With a virtual bookkeeper, you get all the benefits of having a dedicated, experienced bookkeeper without the expense of an onsite, on-staff bookkeeper, freeing up precious resources – like your time, energy and sanity – that can be better used elsewhere, like growing your business.

-If you’re ready to retire your calculator and delegate your bookkeeping to an expert, contact BELAY today!
 Or if you are interested in learning about how one becomes a bookkeeper with BELAY, read here.